 IBM has been lying about Watson AI for over ten years.

 It has spent billions on Watson and had not only problems understanding how to train Watson to solve medical research problems, but also failed to harmonize different data sets.
 The curious thing is that IBM continues to sell AI projects.
 IBM claims to have 20,000 AI projects ongoing.
 However, these projects have been sold on false promises.
-IBM does not possess any AI capabilities that other entities in the space do not possess, and the field of AI is filled with false claims.
-Even if a company does employ many people who are familiar with how to run the major AI/ML algorithms, there is little evidence that these algorithms work.
-There are further problems with formatting data as it turns out that data lakes are even more difficult to convert into a usable form than previously thought.
+IBM does not possess any AI capabilities that other entities in the space do not own, and the field of AI is filled with false claims.
+Even if a company does employ many people who are familiar with how to run the significant AI/ML algorithms, there is little evidence that these algorithms work.
+There are further problems with formatting data as it turns out that data lakes are even more challenging to convert into a usable form than previously thought.

 All of this occurs in an environment where far more proven methods of forecasting often languish due to a lack of funding, unable to match the promises and “sexiness” level of AI.

-A Hypothesis No AI Company Wants To be Tested
+A Hypothesis, No AI Company, Wants To be Tested

 Why would these clients be able to accomplish this, if IBM itself went down in flames on its own internal AI project?